East Bay Bike Path

 - Approaching County Road, you'll pass close to a commercial corridor with many opportunities for getting a bite to eat, including a large grocery store.

 - Next up are two large wooden-decked bridges that cross over the Barrington and Palmer Rivers.
-They offer great views of coves and salt water marshes, and they are popular fishing spots.
+They offer great views of coves and salt water marshes.

 - You'll enter Warren after the second bridge, and in a short distance cross over Market Street and Child Street.
 Nearby are many fine shops and restaurants in the Main Street area and near Warren's waterfront.

 - Continuing south, the path takes you toward Bristol and passes through less densely populated areas, with the occasional sweeping view of Narragansett Bay.
 Take a break and stroll along a long boardwalk built by the Audubon Society of Rhode Island, which leads to the water's edge.
 On the other side, a path leads up to the organization's environmental center.

 - You'll soon cross the access road for Colt State Park, which has its own bike path network and sprawling fields that are great for picnics, kite-flying and other leisurely activities.

 - Your ride ends at the water's edge again at Independence Park.
 Follow any of the side streets away from the water to explore historic Hope Street, home to the oldest Fourth of July celebration in the country.